Topological BF Theory construction of twisted dihedral quantum double phases from spontaneous symmetry breaking: Monte Carlo Simulation with Monopole Suppression

-From Fig.~\ref{FIG:MC} it can be seen that the multicritical point is always stable in the range of $\kappa$ we consider.
 A more rigorous argument about the stability of the multicritical point is given as follows.
 First consider a three-dimensional fixed volume $\tilde{\mathcal{V}}$ (preserved under the RG flow) as a subspace of the five-dimensional phase diagram of the effective field theory \eqref{eq:WF} in the main text.
-For such a $\tilde{\mathcal{V}}$ with $r_v$ and $r_s$ remaining irrelevant in it and containing the $O(2)\times O(1)$ WF fixed point, any RG trajectory---as long as it is not the direct trajectory from $O(2)\times O(1)$ to the $O(3)$ WF fixed point---will be driven away from the latter, since $t_v$ and $t_s$ are always relevant in the entire parameter space.
+For such a $\tilde{\mathcal{V}}$ with $r_v$ and $r_s$ remaining irrelevant in it and containing the $O(2)\times O(1)$ symmetric fixed point, any RG trajectory---as long as it is not the direct trajectory from $O(2)\times O(1)$ to the $O(3)$ symmetric fixed point---will be driven away from the latter, since $t_v$ and $t_s$ are always relevant in the entire parameter space.
 This suggests the stability of the multicritical point within $\tilde{\mathcal{V}}$.
 On the other hand, the phase diagram $\mathcal{V}$ of the lattice model \eqref{eq:LH} in the main text spanned by $J_v$, $J_s$, and $\kappa$ is also an embedded three-dimensional subspace. \emph{Assuming} that $r_v$ and $r_s$ are always irrelevant in $\mathcal{V}$, the lattice model phase diagram $\mathcal{V}$ can be deformed to the phase diagram in $\tilde{\mathcal{V}}$ with irrelevant $r_{v,s}$.
-This assumption is justified by the observation that upon varying $J_s$ and $J_v$ in the lattice model \eqref{eq:LH}, the universality class of transitions between stable phases remains Ising or XY, where the $r_v$ and $r_s$ are indeed irrelevant.
+This assumption is justified by the observation that upon varying $J_s$ and $J_v$ in the lattice model \eqref{eq:LH}, the universality class of transitions between stable phases remains Ising or $U(1)$, where the $r_v$ and $r_s$ are indeed irrelevant.
 Thus, the multicritical point should also be stable in the lattice model.